-Reference for these rules and requirements can be found in the GHSA Constitution and By-Laws, Rule 3 of NFHS Rules book for Cheerleading and Rule 4 for dance, unless otherwise indicated.
+Reference for these rules and requirements can be found in the GHSA Constitution and By-Laws, Rules 1 & 2 of NFHS Rules book for Cheerleading and Rules 1 & 3 for dance, unless otherwise indicated.

-- 1. The state director for cheerleading is Penny Pitts Mitchell penny@ghsa.net at the GHSA office.
-Pam Carter is the state coordinator for competitive cheerleading and cheerleading officials.
-She can be reached at pcarters@aol.com. - 2.
-Schools may have only one (1) varsity-level competitive team. - 3.
+- 1. The state director for cheerleading is Penny Pitts Mitchell penny@ghsa.net at the GHSA office. - 2.
+Schools may have only one (1) varsity-level competitive team and only (1) varsity-level competitive Game day team. - 3.
 All cheerleaders must: - a.
 Be eligible according to academic standards and applicable transfer rules and must be declared eligible by the GHSA office on the proper eligibility form.
 Coaches are responsible for submitting this information to the GHSA office electronically. - b.
 Have a physical exam on file in the school office before trying out, practicing, or performing. - 4.
 All coaches must complete a yearly GHSA Spirit Rules Clinic and pass the yearly GHSA test for competition and spirit (basketball and/or football) coaches.
 The GHSA member schools of coaches who do not meet both these requirements will be fined.
-This requirement also applies to all community coaches, regardless of the sport coached.

-- 5. It is mandatory that every coach in each GHSA sport (including Community Coaches, Student Teachers, and Interns) participate in a free, online course on concussion management prepared by the NFHS and available at www.nfhslearn.com at least every two years beginning with the 2013-14 school year.
+This requirement also applies to all community coaches, regardless of the sport coached. - 5.
+It is mandatory that every coach in each GHSA sport (including Community Coaches, Student Teachers, and Interns) participate in a free, online course on concussion management prepared by the NFHS and available at www.nfhslearn.com at least every two years beginning with the 2013-14 school year.
 (GHSA Constitution and By-Laws 2.68) - 6.
 Each school must distribute to every athlete and his/her parent/guardian an information sheet that includes: the dangers of concussion injuries, the signs/symptoms of concussion, and the concussion management protocol outlined in this by-law.
 This sheet must be signed by the parent/guardian of each athlete and a copy kept on file at the school.
-(GHSA Constitution and By-Laws 2.68)

-7. Miscellaneous Information:
+(GHSA Constitution and By-Laws 2.68) - 7.
+Miscellaneous Information: - a.
+Beginning and ending dates for practice and the competition season are located at the front of the GHSA Constitution and By-Laws and on the ghsa.net website. - b.
+Cheerleading teams are allowed to attend camps after the last day of school until July 28. - c.
+During the summer (i.e., between the ending of one school year and the beginning of the next) the only restrictions on practices and competition are that all activities must be strictly voluntary, and the two "Dead Weeks" must be observed, as follows: Schools are prohibited from participating in voluntary workouts, camps and/or clinics, weight training or competitions during the week (Monday-Sunday) in which Memorial Day and the Fourth of July fall each year.
+(GHSA Constitution and By-Laws 2.69 #3)